mpeterv/luacheck/doc/_sources/warnings.txt

 Shadowing declarations
 ----------------------

-Luacheck detects declarations of local variables shadowing previous declarations in the same closure, unless the variable is named ``_``.
+Luacheck detects declarations of local variables shadowing previous declarations, unless the variable is named ``_``.
 If the previous declaration is in the same scope as the new one, it is called redefining.

 Note that it is **not** necessary to define a new local variable when overwriting an argument: